6 Recommended Upgrades for Every New Pontoon Boat

 Skip This One: Hydraulic Steering

-Hydraulic steering is not necessary for pontoon boats, but it's somewhat safer and makes the drive more comfortable.
+Hydraulic steering is unnecessary for pontoon boats, but it's safer and makes the drive more comfortable.
 You may be surprised how much skipping out on hydraulic steering can save.
 In my case, G3 offered to take $2,400 off the purchase price if I didn't order the hydraulic steering.

 That's interesting because you can install hydraulic steering in your boat for around $600 yourself, or you can have a professional install it for around $1,000 parts and labor.

-If your budget is tight, you could order without hydraulic steering and later add it in yourself if you find the need.
+If your budget is tight, you could order without hydraulic steering and later add it yourself if you need it.
 Frankly, I wouldn't say hydraulic steering is a necessity; it's just nice.

 Skip This One: Better Stereo With Bluetooth

 I was shocked when I priced out marine stereo options for my new pontoon boat.
-Some manufacturers wanted between $200 and $500 for an upgraded stereo.
-This is kind of a silly upgrade, in my opinion.
+Some manufacturers wanted between $200 and $500 for an upgraded stereo, which is kind of a silly upgrade.

-If you simply order the standard included stereo, just hop on Amazon and order an inexpensive Bluetooth marine stereo for only $100 that already includes Bluetooth and other features.
+If you simply order the standard included stereo, you can hop on Amazon and order an inexpensive Bluetooth marine stereo that already includes Bluetooth and other features for only $100.

-That'll save you between $100 and $400, and the install takes less than 20 minutes if you have a standard stereo hole in the boat.
+That'll save you between $100 and $400, and the installation takes less than 20 minutes if you have a standard stereo hole in the boat.

 Skip This One: Camping Cover / Pontoon Enclosure